Reviewers must use the Review Form to submit their feedback.

 Peer Review Guidelines and Resources

-Reviewers should avoid suggesting the citation of their own work.
+For example, reviewers should avoid suggesting the citation of their own work.
 This practice can be construed as reviewer misconduct in scholarly publishing.
 While we welcome participation, reviewers should refrain from such recommendations when reviewing a JMIR manuscript.

 If you have never done a peer-review before, we recommend consulting some resources on the Internet on that topic, e.g.